-Most of the time you will be having the 64-bit version of Windows 8.1 or Windows 10 (sometimes Windows 7 as well) if you have purchased the computer recently.
-If you have a program/app that is 32-bit, how to install 32-bit programs on 64-bit Windows?
+Mostly you will have 64-bit hardware and Windows 8.1 or Windows 10 OS on it.
+Some Windows 7 users also might have the 64-bit version yet.
+If you have a program/app that is 32-bit, how to install 32-bit on 64-bit Windows 7?
 Follow this simple guide.

-The truth is, the latest Windows 64-bit versions support 32-bit of application nicely without any issues.
+The truth is, the latest Windows 64-bit versions support 32-bit applications nicely without any issues provided by the compatibility of the program installation.
 You can install and use them.
 But remember, you can’t install the 64-bit Programs on 32-bit Operating System like Windows 7 32-bit.

 How to Identify the Version of the Program (64 or 32-bit) in Windows

-You can identify the type of the programs by the location of the executable folder.
-If it placed under the 32-bit version of Program folder, then it is a 32-bit version of the program, another one is the 64-bit version on a 64-bit Windows OS.
+You can identify the programs’ type by the executable folder’s location.
+If it is placed under the Program folder (x86), it is a 32-bit version of the program; another one (standard Program Files) will contain 64-bit applications.

-Also, the task manager is another great place where you can find the version of the running programs.
-Open the task manager and click on the Processes where you are can see the all processes related to currently running programs.
-On 64-bit OS (in my case it is Windows 10), the 32-bit programs shown below.
-Other ones (which doesn’t have 32 Bit) are 64-bit applications on the computer.
+Also, the task manager is another great place to find the version of the running programs.
+Open the task manager and click on the Processes; here, you can see all processes of the currently running programs.
+On 64-bit OS (in my case, it is Windows 10), the 32-bit programs are shown below.
+Other ones (which don’t have 32 Bit) are 64-bit applications on the computer.

-In some cases, you may need to run the 32-bit version of applications/tools without installing them.
-Usually double-clicking the EXE file will open the application without any issues.
-If you face any issues, you can move these EXE files to Program folder inside Program Files (x86) folder in your root drive, then create a shortcut to the desktop to execute the program whenever wanted.
+Sometimes, you may need to run the 32-bit version of applications/tools without installing them.
+Usually, double-clicking the EXE file will open the application without any issues.
+If you face any problems, you can move these EXE files into the Program Files (x86) folder and create a shortcut to the desktop to execute the program whenever you want.